-Corallina is named for its resemblance to a curvy branch of coral, is another savory Umbrian salami made with pork, salt, pepper, and wine-marinated garlic.
+Corallina, named for its resemblance to a curvy branch of coral, is another savory Umbrian salami made with pork, salt, pepper, and wine-marinated garlic.
 The salami matures in rooms with wood-burning stoves, contributing a slightly smoky flavor to the final product.

 Also known as coppa, capocollo is a tubular cured meat made from the upper back muscles of the pig.
-First, the meat is seasoned with salt, pepper, coriander and washed in white wine.
+First, the meat is seasoned with salt, pepper, and coriander and washed in white wine.
 Next, it is folded into a natural casing, wrapped in wax paper, and set in a net to mature for thirty days.
-The result is a dark red meat with marbled fat, which becomes firmer as it ages.
+The result is dark red meat with marbled fat, which becomes firmer as it ages.

 Coppa di Testa

 This specialty is not made solely with the pig’s head, as the name suggests, but rather with offcuts of meat like the nose, ears, and more.
-These offcuts are boiled, seasoned with salt, pepper, pine nuts, sultanas, and citrus zest, then finally chopped and stuffed into a natural casing.
-After maturation, coppa di testa becomes a firm salami often sliced and eaten on bread.
+These offcuts are boiled, seasoned with salt, pepper, pine nuts, sultanas, and citrus zest, then chopped and stuffed into a natural casing.
+After maturation, coppa di testa becomes a firm salami, often sliced and eaten on bread.